kdbanman/macros/doc/gameroom.md

 - server waits for all players to commit readiness
 - final state from setup phase represents the seed for running state

-### Running State

-- game begins, server now locks players to current users
-    - other connections are viewers or refused
-- client combined view and controller renders engine output and serves local player commands to server
-- server waits for client command packets from all clients
-    - server validates each and combines into master command packet
-    - server applies master packet engine
-    - server iterates engine, adds resulting checksum to master packet
-    - server broadcasts master packet to each client
-    - server returns to waiting

-## Client Side
+## Client Side Model Comparison

+- pass allbacks to render(), stateMutator(command) after they are defined
+- expose command gatherer function for use within render()

 ## Command Packets

-Command packets include game engine commands as well as timing control data (latency, framerate) and gamestate checksum.
+Command packets include timing control data (latency, framerate), gamestate checksum, and a body for actual game commands.

-For motivation, read the AoE article.
+For timing control, read the AoE article.

-### Client Packet

-- generation
-- latency
-- framerate

-### Master Packet

-- iterations_per_command